 ORIEL (“From the Flagstones”): n.
 A bay window, especially one cantilevered or corbeled out from a wall.
 In medieval architecture, a large bay window of a hall or chamber. (“At times I’ve seen you from the oriel / At times I’ve seen you from the flagstones.”)

 PANDORA (“Pandora (for Cindy)”): n.
 [Ancient Greek Mythology] The first woman, who came to the first man with a box which was not to be opened, but which she opened out of curiosity and thereby released all that is evil to mankind.
-(Sound familiar?
-I suppose the ancient Hebrews figured that changing the box to an apple made their version unique.)
+(Rather like Eve and the apple from the Old Testament of the Bible.)

 PARAMOUR (“My Love Paramour”): n.
 [Middle English/Old French par amour, by way of love] A lover, especially one in an adulterous relationship.